Cancel anytime

 Core Business Areas

-- GM North America (GMNA): Designs, manufactures, and markets vehicles in North America, including the U.S., Canada, and Mexico.
-It focuses on trucks, SUVs, and cars under brands like Chevrolet, Buick, GMC, and Cadillac.
+- GM North America: Designs, manufactures, and markets vehicles under brands such as Chevrolet, Buick, GMC, and Cadillac in North America.

-- GM Financial: Provides automotive financing services to dealers and customers.
+- GM Financial: Provides auto financing solutions to consumers and dealers.

 Leadership and Structure